-She then tried to uncover what information is less sensitive than others.
-Her rationale was that pilot studies could potentially focus on data that is less private until public confidence in the new technology has been obtained.
+She then tried to uncover what types of information are less sensitive than others.
+Her rationale was that pilot studies could potentially focus on data that is of less concern until public confidence in the new technology has been obtained.
 This was measured by how much money a person would have to be paid to share this information.
-As shown in Appendix F, Figure 8, respondents were more likely to sell data such as eye and dental history, while respondents were either unwilling to sell, or only sell for higher amounts, data such as DNA and disease history.
+As shown in Appendix F, Figure 8, respondents were more likely to sell data such as eye and dental history, while respondents were either unwilling to sell, or only would sell for higher amounts, data such as DNA and disease history.